christianaaronschroeder/christianaaronschroeder/README.md

 <br/>

 I am a versatile data scientist and software engineer with several years' experience in the geospatial field.
-I have extensive experience in geospatial data science and geospatial software engineering, and I love to look for ways to optimize processes and employ geospatial data for the public good and environment.
+I love to look for ways to optimize processes and employ geospatial data for the public good and environment.
 <br/>
 <br/>